ParkerFadoul/citibike_dataset_SQL/README.md

 ## 📌 Overview

-This project explores New York City’s Citi Bike data to uncover how, when, and where people ride.
-Using SQL in Google BigQuery, I analyzed rider behavior across demographics, trip timing, and route patterns.
-The goal: dig deeper into the human rhythms behind all those blue bikes.
+This project explores how, when, and where people ride Citi Bikes in New York City.
+Using SQL in Google BigQuery, I’ve written queries to uncover patterns in trip timing, popular stations, rider demographics, and more.
+The goal is to extract meaningful, real-world insights from raw transportation data.

 ## 📊 Key Questions

 1. **When are New Yorkers riding?**
-   Hourly ridership and trip duration patterns show strong commuting trends — but also some midday and weekend surges worth exploring.
+   Explore hourly trends in ridership to identify when demand peaks.

 2. **Where do riders go most?**
-   Most common routes and busiest stations help identify commuter corridors, tourist paths, and local favorites.
+   Analyze the most frequent routes based on start and end station combinations.

 3. **Who’s riding these bikes?**
-   Segmenting riders by age, gender, and user type reveals clear behavioral differences — especially between casual and subscriber usage.
+   Segment ridership by gender, age group, and user type to understand behavioral patterns.

 4. **How long are rides?**
-   By looking at ride duration distributions and time-of-day effects, I explored how long riders typically keep bikes and when the longest trips occur.
+   Compare average vs. median trip durations and examine trip length distributions.

 ## 📂 Dataset

 **Source:**
 `bigquery-public-data.new_york_citibike.citibike_trips`

-**Date Range Used:** July 2015
-**Size:** Tens of millions of trips
+**Size:**
+Millions of rows depending on the date range selected.

-**Key columns include:**
+**Key columns:**
 - `starttime`, `stoptime`
 - `start_station_name`, `end_station_name`
 - `tripduration`
-- `usertype`, `gender`, `birth_year`
+- `birth_year`, `gender`, `usertype`

 ## 🧠 Methods

-- SQL queries written and executed in BigQuery
+- SQL queries written and run in Google BigQuery
-- Use of `CASE` statements for custom age bins
-- Filters applied to cap `tripduration` at 2 hours to remove outliers
-- Grouping, aggregation, and ordering to summarize trends
+- Date/time extraction, CASE statements, and filtering
+- Grouped aggregations and duration calculations
+- Manual data review and cleaning
-- Exported to CSV for potential Tableau visualization
+- Exported for Tableau visualization

-## 🔍 Key Insights
+## 🔍 Insights

-- **Riders aged 25–34** had the highest ridership, followed by 35–44 and 45–54.
-Youngest (18–24) and oldest (55+) rode least.
-- **Customers ride longer than Subscribers**, often several minutes more per trip.
-- **Trip duration peaks around 4pm**, possibly indicating leisure or end-of-day travel.
-- **Riders with gender labeled 'unknown' were mostly Customers**, and they had **the longest average trip durations**.
-These are likely casual riders or tourists who do not provide demographic details.
-- The dataset includes **~5.8 million fully null rows**, which were excluded from all analysis.
+- **Hourly Trends:** Ridership peaks around 8–9am and 5–6pm.
+Average ride duration peaks mid-afternoon.
+- **Age Group:** Most riders fall between 25–44 years old, and younger riders (18–24) take the shortest rides.
+- **Gender:** Women ride less at night than men, especially after 8pm.
+A strong candidate for further safety or access research.
+- **User Type:** Customers (casual riders) have longer average trip times than subscribers.
+- **Outliers:** Trip duration data is heavily skewed.
+Median trip duration (~10.45 mins) is much lower than the average (~13.91 mins).
+- **Routes:** Common routes tend to be short and direct, but some longer average-duration routes may suggest scenic or casual trips.
+- **Unknown Gender Riders:** The majority of riders listed as “unknown” gender are Customers, not Subscribers.
+They tend to take longer trips and are especially active in the afternoon and evening, possibly reflecting tourist behavior or non-disclosure.

 ## ⚠️ Limitations

-- `birth_year` has some outliers and unrealistic values (filtered to 1920–2000)
-- `gender` is limited to `'male'`, `'female'`, `'unknown'`, which lacks nuance
-- Only a single month (July 2015) was used to reduce data volume for testing — further months could reveal seasonal patterns
+- Gender data is categorical (`male`, `female`, `unknown`) and self-reported or system-limited.
+- Birth years have anomalies, with some riders appearing implausibly old or young.
+- Weather, day-of-week, and seasonal factors not yet included.
+- Outliers with extremely long durations may reflect undocked bikes or data errors.

 ## 📈 Next Steps

+- Build Tableau dashboards to visualize key findings
+- Investigate seasonality and weather overlays
-- Visualize trip duration and ride volume by hour in Tableau
+- Continue exploring trip pairings and map-based visualizations
-- Explore route popularity by Customer vs. Subscriber
-- Examine temporal changes by comparing multiple years

 ## 👤 About the Analyst